Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference

+This data-generating process allows for spillover and carryover effects.
+In fact, the potential outcomes at time $t$ depend on the realized treatments and outcomes in all previous time periods either directly or indirectly due to the inclusion of the lagged treatment and outcome variables.

-We consider stochastic interventions of the form $F^M_{\bm{h}} = F_{h}\times\dots\times F_{h}$ where the intensity function is given by $h(\omega) = c\phi(\omega)$.
-We estimate $\phi$ from the generated treatment events, and use it as the baseline intensity (shown in \cref{fig:illustration_phi}).
-Here, the tuning parameter $c$ regulates the expected number of treatment events.
-For $M=1,3,7$, we consider the stochastic interventions with $c = 3,5,7$, denoted as $F^M_{\bm{h}_1}$,$F^M_{\bm{h}_2}$, and $F^M_{\bm{h}_3}$ respectively.
+We consider stochastic interventions of the form $F^M_{h} = F_{h}\times\dots\times F_{h}$ where the intensity function is given by $h(\omega) = c\phi(\omega)$.
+We set $\phi$ equal to a density estimate of the generated treatment events (see \cref{fig:illustration_phi}).
+Here, the parameter $c$ regulates the expected number of treatment events.
+For $M=1,3,7$, we consider the stochastic interventions with $c = 3,5,7$, denoted as $F^M_{h_1}$,$F^M_{h_2}$, and $F^M_{h_3}$ respectively.
 We estimate the CATE that contrasts between any two of these interventions.

-Since no closed-form expression is available, we use a Monte Carlo approximation for the true CATE values.
-According to Equation~\cref{eq:treatment intensity}, the potential outcomes at time $t$ depend on the realized treatments and outcomes in all previous time periods either directly or indirectly due to the fact that the model includes the lagged treatment and outcome variables.
-This means that the true value of the CATE is different across data sets.